Marlfox: Plot summary

 Meanwhile, the remaining Marlfoxes lay siege to Redwall.
-After a series of battles, Songbreeze's father Janglur Swifteye, Dannflor's father Rusvul Reguba, Cregga Rose Eyes, and many others fight off the remaining army, killing the remaining Marlfoxes and restoring peace to Redwall.
+After a series of battles, Songbreeze's father Janglur Swifteye, Dannflor's father Rusvul Reguba, Cregga Rose Eyes the female Eurasian badger, and many others fight off the remaining army, killing the remaining Marlfoxes and restoring peace to Redwall.
 The surviving rats are divided into eight groups, with each group sent in a different direction.

 Song, Dann, Dippler and Burble meet some new friends and set out into the great lake to the island.
 Mokkan finds that Silth has been killed by one of his sisters, Lantur.
-He promptly kills her by pushing her into the lake full of pike, proclaiming himself King.
+He promptly kills her by pushing her into the lake full of northern pike, proclaiming himself King.
 However, the companions arrive and overthrow the water rat army.
 Mokkan escapes in a boat, but an escaped slave, whom we find out is Nettlebud, throws a chain at him and knocks him into the lake, where he is eaten by pike.

 The surviving water rats are left on the island to become peaceful creatures and farm the land, and the companions return home to Redwall, where Songbreeze Swifteye is named Abbess and Dannflor Reguba is named Abbey Champion by Cregga Rose Eyes, Redwall's blind badgermum.
 Dippler is named Log-a-log, and Burble is named Chief of the Watervoles.

-At the end of the novel is a note, stating that the entire tale was made into a drama, edited by one Florian Dugglewoof Wilffachop.
+At the end of the novel is a note, stating that the entire tale was made into a drama, edited by one Florian Dugglewoof Wilffachop the hare.